Global Space-based Inter-calibration System (GSICS)

 GSICS is one of the space components of the World Meteorological Organization (WMO).
 Its mission is to provide users with high-quality and inter-calibrated measurements from operational satellites.
 Please see the GSICS portal operated by WMO for more details.
-The MSC contributes to GSICS in its role as a GSICS Processing and Research Center (GPRC) for the Himawari/MTSAT/GMS series.
+The MSC contributes to GSICS in its role as a GSICS Processing and Research Center (GPRC) for optical imagers on the Himawari/MTSAT/GMS series.

 Himawari Calibration Portal provides information on instrument specification, calibration events and data outages of the JMA's geostationary satellites.

 Within the GSICS framework, Himawari-8/AHI infrared data are routinely compared with those from high-spectral-resolution sounders, such as the AIRS equipment on the Aqua satellite and the IASI instrument on the Metop satellite.
 For details of inter-calibration methods and results, please refer to the inter-calibration guide link below.
 Regarding the maturity level of GSICS Products, please refer to GSICS Product Catalog.

 Statistics for GSICS Correction

 Himawari-8/AHI visible and near-infrared data are routinely monitored based on comparison of observations with radiative transfer calculation.
 For details of vicarious calibration methods, please see the following vicarious calibration guide web page.